JorPan/flashcards/README.md

 Click on the arrow towards the bottom of a deck to practice it in quiz mode.

-Click on the plus sign in the sidebar to create a new deck.
+Click on the plus sign at the top of the sidebar to create a new deck.
 Click the title area to update the decks title, and click save.

 Click on the add cards button of a deck to create new cards in that deck, click the plus sign at the top to create a new card, and the pencil on the card to give it content on the front and back.
 If you do not add content to a card, it will not be saved.